cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 side-channel vulnerabilities.
 See Dragonblood {{VR20}} as one example of this problem in practice.

-This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.
+This document represents the consensus of the Crypto Forum Research Group (CFRG).

 ## Requirements Notation